Susan Metcalfe Casals: Recitals

 During their artistic life together Casals and his wife often gave recitals together in which he accompanied her song sets at the piano and also performed cello sets in the same concert.
 For example at their farewell concert (their second recital of the season) in New York, April 1916, at the Aeolian Hall, Mme Casals sang a group of songs by Caldara, Caccini, Gluck and Mozart, and later a set of five Scots and Irish songs arranged by Beethoven.
-In a Maennerchor Artist Concert of January 1917 she sings a similar group in the first part, and songs by Schumann and Emanuel Moor in the second.
+In a Maennerchor Artist Concert of January 1917 she sings a similar group in the first part, and songs by Schumann and Emánuel Moór in the second.
 They gave concerts in America, Europe, England, Mexico and Cuba.

 The marriage with Casals was stormy, and following their separation in 1929, Mme.
 Metcalfe Casals lived in Paris.
 Her last known recital was at the École Normale de Musique there in 1951.

-Later she moved back to the U.S. to live with her sister, and died at New Rochelle, New York in 1959.
+Later she moved back to the U.S. to live with her sisters, and died at Bergen County, New Jersey in 1959.